aaimio/ooniprobe/README.md

 - **`websites_enabled_category_codes`**: Category codes from the [Citizen Lab test-lists repo](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv), `null` or `[]`
 - **`sleep`**: Boolean indicating whether the Docker container should sleep between test executions
   - If `true`, the container will `sleep` after completing tests, ensuring that it doesn't exit
-  - Alternatively, you could use a cron job to periodically start the container
+  - Alternatively, you could use a cron or other type of orchestration to periodically start the container
 - **`args`**: Custom arguments appended to `ooniprobe run`, see [OONI Probe CLI](https://ooni.org/support/ooni-probe-cli)

 ## Custom web connectivity tests